Henriette Pressburg: Relationship with Karl Marx

 Karl was the third child and second son of Heinrich and Henriette Marx.
 Graduating from the Trier Gymnasium in 1835 at the age of seventeen, Karl enrolled in the University of Bonn, before moving to the University of Berlin.
 Henriette became concerned with his lifestyle away from home, including his membership of a local drinking society in Bonn.
 The health of her other children exacerbated Henriette's worries.
 While Karl was at University, her son Eduard, aged 11, died of tuberculosis, Karl showing signs of similar symptoms.
-Her regular letters to Karl emphasised the importance of healthy living, she advising:
+Her regular letters to Karl emphasised the importance of healthy living, she advised:

 "you must never regard cleanliness and order as something secondary, for health and cheerfulness depend upon them.
 Insist strictly that your rooms are scrubbed frequently and fix a definite time for it – and you, my dear Karl, have a weekly scrub with sponge and soap."

 After Karl wrote to his father admitting his lifestyle was affecting his health, she wrote: "you must avoid everything that could make things worse, you must not get over-heated, not drink a lot of wine or coffee, and not eat anything pungent, a lot of pepper or other spices.
 You must not smoke any tobacco, not stay up too late in the evening and always rise early.
 Be careful, also not to catch cold and, dear Karl, do not dance until you are quite well again."

 Karl rarely seems to have replied to his family's letters or even visited them.

 While his lifestyle and profligacy with money had already created tensions with his parents, Karl's relationship with his mother deteriorated further in the years after his father's death in 1838, with his requests for advances on his expected inheritance dominating their relationship, which became increasingly icy and distant.